 - If your F-1 visa will expire before you re-enter, you must apply for a new visa at a U.S. Consulate or Embassy abroad PRIOR to your return.

 Questions?
 See our OPT Travel FAQs for more information.

 F-1 Visa Application: As OPT is a continuation of your F-1 status, OPT makes you eligible for apply for a new F-1 visa.
 Although visa approvals are always up to the individual officers, the fact that you are on OPT will not negatively impact a F-1 visa application by itself.
 As with any F-1 visa application, you must be able to demonstrate non-immigrant intent and that you plan to return to your home country after OPT ends.

 EAD: Your EAD will say 'Not Valid For Reentry to U.S' on it.
 It is supposed to say this.
 Visit our Travel FAQ for more information about what this means.

 In addition to their own Form I-20 – with updated travel signature, valid passport and valid F-2 visa, F-2 dependents should keep copies of the following F-1 documents for travel:

 - F-1 I-94 Departure record, if available

-This is a post-completion OPT extension for which students holding Science, Technology, Engineering, and Math degrees are eligible to apply.
-See this page for more information on the STEM Extension.
+This is a post-completion OPT extension for which students holding USCIS-approved degrees in Science, Technology, Engineering, and Math degrees are eligible to apply.
+See our STEM page for more information on the STEM Extension.